pyMultiVideo/docs/docs/user-guide/faqs.md

     }
 ```

 ### Will there be support for my camera?

 At the moment there is only support for FLIR cameras using the PySpin API that written for python.
-There is a partially tested USB camera for webcams, that is slightly buggy.

 If you would like to implement your own camera you can!
 Click here for more information